What Is A Depression Nap? Effects On Mental Health And Daytime Sleepiness

 Evidence-based support for depression symptoms is available, including medication, therapy, and lifestyle changes.
 Some people attempt to cope with the symptoms of depression by taking depression naps, but in some cases, depression napping may make the symptoms of depression worse.

-The link between sleep and depression
+The link between sleep, depression, and daytime sleepiness

 Depression and sleep are often linked.
 Nearly 75% of people with depression experience insomnia symptoms, including difficulty falling asleep or staying asleep.